rubenwardy/renewedtab_website/help.md

 ### How can I place widgets outside of the grid / at the bottom of the screen?

-Homescreen requires all widgets to be placed on the grid.
+Renewed Tab requires all widgets to be placed on the grid.
 This is great for the User Experience, as it's simple, but makes it harder to do certain things.

 To make a widget appear to be at the bottom of the screen, you can use the